Menu

 Intent

-At St Dennis Primary Academy, we agree that learning a new language opens doors to new worlds.
-Our Languages Curriculum is designed to recognise children’s prior learning, provide first-hand learning experiences, allow the children to develop interpersonal skills, build resilience and become confident reading and speaking another language.
+At St Dennis Primary Academy, we believe that learning a new language opens doors to new worlds, broadens horizons, and fosters global citizenship.
+Our Languages Curriculum is underpinned by the National Curriculum for Languages and is designed to build on children’s prior knowledge, provide rich, real-life learning experiences, and develop both linguistic competence and intercultural understanding.

 Implementation